I was sitting there staring at the computer screen. I couldn’t believe my eyes.

 The late Oliver Sacks, a physician and the author of Musicophilia, knew music therapy was a legit health care approach.
 He said music therapy is “a tool of great power in many neurological disorders” including Parkinson’s and Alzheimer’s.

 This, to me, is fascinating.
 And that’s exactly why I, at first, regretted finding out that music therapy existed.

 You see, I had been hating school ever since it started.
 I had Senioritis since freshman year, and I was already on my third major.
-And I wasn’t even sure I wanted to be a journalist (my career of choice).
+And I wasn’t even sure I wanted to be a journalist (what I had apparently chosen as my career).